AI Scan of Calories in Lamb

 Frequently Asked Questions

-How many carbs are in Lamb?
+How many calories are in lamb per 100g?